B-5 rehabilitation planning meetings

 - Be open to new suggestions about what you may do or how your information could be interpreted.

-Information for formulation
+Information for formulation.

-A planning meeting may give little time for formulation if one exists, but every forum should consider the existing formulation and whether it needs improving.
+A planning meeting should give little time for formulation if one exists, but every forum should consider the existing formulation and whether it needs improving.
 Each participant must review the current formulation if available and, if not, consider their formulation.
 You should bring any information relevant to the formulation to the meeting, and if the information alters the understanding of the patient’s situation, it should be given.

 This information is not restricted to direct clinical details.
 It might include essential information about the family, accommodation, recent events, work, and other matters.